yeti-switch/doc/en/yeti-client/installation.rst

 Installation
 ============

-Customer portal packed to Debian package **yeti-cli** and available for Debian 9 and Debian 10 distribution.
+Customer portal distributed as Debian package **yeti-client** and available for Debian 12 distribution.
 To install it run:

 .. code-block:: console

 	# apt install yeti-client

-software will be installed to  **/opt/yeti-client**
+Software will be installed to  **/opt/yeti-client**